 Kirsten joined NARAL Pro-Choice America's online communications team in late 2007.
 After graduating from Cornell University, Kirsten landed a job at an environmental organization, and has spent her time since (other than a two-year stint teaching English in Japan) helping progressive non-profit organizations use online tools to help meet their strategic goals.
 She manages NARAL Pro-Choice America's website and Twitter outreach.

-Kirsten enjoys knitting, SCUBA diving, dancing, and cooking vegetarian food.
+Kirsten enjoys knitting, SCUBA diving, learning to kayak, and cooking vegetarian food.

-Nancy Keenan began her tenure as president of NARAL Pro-Choice America in December 2004.
+Nancy Keenan served as president of NARAL Pro-Choice America from December 2004 through January 2013.
 Before coming to NARAL Pro-Choice America, Nancy served as a Montana state legislator and in the statewide elected office of state superintendent of public instruction.
 She ran a strong campaign for the U.S. House of Representatives in 2000.

 Thomas graduated from Princeton